llambourne/isoenzymes_flux_balance/README.md

 [![DOI](https://zenodo.org/badge/78135650.svg)](https://zenodo.org/badge/latestdoi/78135650)

-This is the code used in the paper:
+This is the code used in the [paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0170164):

-**Upon accounting for the impact of isoenzyme loss, gene deletion costs anticorrelate with their evolutionary rates**, published in PLOS ONE.
+>Jacobs C, Lambourne L, Xia Y, Segrè D. Upon accounting for the impact of isoenzyme loss, gene deletion costs anticorrelate with their evolutionary rates.
+PLoS ONE.
+2017 Jan.
+12(1): e0170164.

 ### Reproducing figures